 receiving a detailed invoice.
 State laws and regulations for the most part

-give consumers the right to follow these practices, but some shops may
+give consumers the right to demand these practices, but shops may make

-make you feel like a nuisance when you ask for estimates or other documentation.
+you feel like a nuisance if you ask for estimates or other documentation.

-On the other hand, there are shops that proactively encourage you to get
+On the other hand, some shops proactively encourage you to get an estimate,

-an estimate, offer to save replaced parts, etc. You will have to try out
+offer to return replaced parts, etc. You will have to try out a shop to

-You want assurance that a shop charges fair prices before bringing it your
+You want to be sure a shop charges fair prices before you bring in your

-car because, like most repair work, it is difficult to shop for price unless
+car because, like most repair work, it is difficult to shop for price before

 you know exactly what needs to be done.

-If you do know what repairs you need, compare prices from shop to shop
+If you know what repairs you need, compare prices from shop to shop by

-by calling a handful for quotes: we find it is surprisingly easy to get
+calling a handful for quotes: We find it surprisingly easy to get price